OsterMendel/classifying_time_signature_in-music/README.md

 I then took the mean for each coefficient vector for the length of sample and formed a DataFrame with the target variable being a class in time signature.

 #### Exlplaining MFCC etc..

+----Add visual of how it looks

+### Some fundamental terminology

+Fourier transform
+A few buckets of paint were spilled together and we have a unique blend of colors the fourier transform can be though of the formula which extracts the components of which this unique blend is comrprised of.

+--Mel is a transformation to have the data similar to how humans hear it.

+Mel Frequency Cepstral Coefficient
+"Because the discrete Fourier transform separates its input into components that contribute at discrete frequencies, it has a great number of applications in digital signal processing, e.g., for filtering, and in this context the discretized input to the transform is customarily referred to as a signal, which exists in the time domain.
+The output is called a spectrum or transform and exists in the frequency domain."